Best and cheapest health insurance plans in Ohio

 Averages based on a Silver plan for 40-year-old adults and children who are under age 15.

-Health insurance for children under 15 costs an average of $321 per month.
-Insurance plans have one rate for children under 15.
-But at age 15, rates start to increase each year as they age.
+Health insurance for each child that you have under the age of 15 costs an average of $380 per month.
+But at age 15, rates start to increase each year as your child or children age.

 Short-term health insurance plans in Ohio

-Earlier this year, the new administration rolled back a Biden-era rule that limited short-term plans to three months.
-No timeline has been announced for when this change will happen.
-But, companies may begin sometime in 2025 selling short-term health insurance in Ohio for up to 364 days .
+The federal government has rolled back a Biden-era rule that limited short-term plans to three months.
+No timeline has been announced for when this change will happen, but companies may begin to sell short-term health plans in Ohio for up to 364 days .

 Pros of short-term health insurance plans in OH